ceilfors/notes/notes/How_to_Take_Smart_Notes.md

 	- Reflecting back, it seems like when we start a product development with a hypotheses, not only we'll have confirmation bias, but we'll have a sunk cost fallacy as we'll start the development in parallel.
 		- There are many things in product development that utilises hypothesis, like LVT, or lean start up

-- §Why meetings don't work - Does workshops really work?
-	- Do not brainstorm for a topic p25
-	- "In oral presentations, we easily get away with unfounded claims.
-We can distract from argumentative gaps with confident gestures or drop a casual "you know what I mean" irrespective of whether we know what we meant.
-In writing, these manoeuvres are a little too obvious.
-It is easy to check a statement like: "But that is what I said!" . p85
-	- > It makes things worse that we tend to like our first ideas the best and are very reluctant to let go of the, irrespective of their actual relevance (Strack and Mussweiler 1997).
-And before you now wonder if it would be a good idea to overcome the limitations of brainstorming by assembling a group of friends to brainstorm together, forget it: More people in a brainstorming group usually come up with less good ideas and restrict themselves inadvertently to a narrower range of topics (Mullen, Johnson, and Salas 1991)
-	- There is also a reference to this in Theory of Constraints audiobook, where the daughter of the author asked his daughter that's a psychologist, on how to influence people in a meeting.
-His daughter isn't it obvious?
-There's already an experiment for this where people tend to agree with more people who have given the wrong answer.

 - write what you read
 	- "Re-reading is especially dangerous because of the mere-exposure effect: The moment we become familiar with something, we start believing we also understand it.
 Not op of that, we also tend to like it more (Bornstein 1989)." p86